vectorgrp/sil-kit-adapters-qemu/eth/README.md

 ## sil-kit-demo-ethernet-icmp-echo-device
 This demo application implements a very simple SIL Kit participant with a single simulated ethernet controller.
-The application will reply to an ARP request and respond to ICMPv4 Echo Requests directed to it's hardcoded MAC address (``01:23:45:67:89:ab``) and IPv4 address (``192.168.7.35``).
+The application will reply to an ARP request and respond to ICMPv4 Echo Requests directed to its hardcoded MAC address (``01:23:45:67:89:ab``) and IPv4 address (``192.168.7.35``).

 # Running the Demos